WorkFromHualien/WFHL/blog/2024-07-28-welcome/index.md

   - Excellent quality of life.

 ## Things to Do:
-Explore Nature: Hiking, biking, surfing, kayaking, and more.
+- Explore Nature: Hiking, biking, surfing, kayaking, and more.
-Cultural Immersion: Traditional dance performances, language classes, and indigenous food experiences.
+- Cultural Immersion: Traditional dance performances, language classes, and indigenous food experiences.
-City Life: Cafes, restaurants, shopping, and nightlife.
+- City Life: Cafes, restaurants, shopping, and nightlife.

 ## Where to Stay:
-A curated list of accommodation options, including co-living spaces, hostels, and apartments.
+- A curated list of accommodation options, including co-living spaces, hostels, and apartments.
-Filters for budget, amenities, and location.
+  - Filters for budget, amenities, and location.

-Practical Information:
+## Practical Information:
-Getting Around: Information on public transportation, car rentals, and bike rentals.
+- Getting Around: Information on public transportation, car rentals, and bike rentals.
-Visa Information: Guidelines for digital nomads wishing to stay long-term.
+- Visa Information: Guidelines for digital nomads wishing to stay long-term.
-Safety and Health: Tips on staying safe and healthy in Hualien.
+- Safety and Health: Tips on staying safe and healthy in Hualien.

 ## Community:
-A blog featuring stories from other digital nomads living in Hualien.
+- A blog featuring stories from other digital nomads living in Hualien.
-A forum or social media group for connecting with the local community.
+- A social media group for connecting with the local community.
-Content Suggestions: